 How to Accurately Check the Temperature of Your Fridge

-Your fridge won’t account for the heat generated by the unit itself and other factors that might cause the temperature inside it to be a couple degrees above the optimum fridge temperature.
-If you want to accurately measure the temperature of your fridge unit, grab a thermometer and follow these really easy steps.
+Your fridge won’t account for the heat generated by the unit itself and other factors that might cause the temperature inside it to be a couple degrees above the ideal fridge temperature.
+If you don’t have an inbuilt fridge thermometer and you want to accurately measure the temperature of your fridge unit, grab a mercury thermometer and follow these really easy steps.

 - Put a thermometer in the glass of water and leave it overnight.